crim13/crim13.github.io/README.md

 # crim13.github.io

-Hello, I'm Crim and this is my portfolio :)
+Hello, I'm Crim and this is my portfolio.
+Check my work and let's get in touch.